AhmedOsama2000/RISC-V/Main Blocks/README!!!.txt

-This is the main blocks that's used in the processor, but some of them are changed during the integration
+This is the main blocks that are used in the processor, but some of them are changed during the integration